Direct High-Resolution Imaging of Earth-Like Exoplanets: Indirect Reconstruction Techniques

 \subsection{Eclipse (Transit and Occultation) Mapping}

-Eclipse mapping exploits the high‐precision light curves obtained during ingress and egress of primary transits or secondary eclipses to infer spatial brightness variations on an exoplanet’s dayside \citep{Majeau2012,deWit2012}.
+Eclipse mapping exploits the high-precision light curves obtained during ingress and egress of primary transits or secondary eclipses to infer spatial brightness variations on an exoplanet’s dayside \citep{Majeau2012,deWit2012}.
 In this technique, the planet’s projected disk is divided into \(N_{\rm pix}\) surface zones of uniform intensity \(I_j\), and one fits

-where \(w_j(t_k)\) is the fraction of zone \(j\) occulted at time \(t_k\), and \(\epsilon_k\) includes photon shot noise, residual stellar leakage, zodiacal/exo‐zodiacal backgrounds, detector noise, and systematic errors.
-A successful inversion requires \(K\gg N_{\rm pix}\) and per‐point SNR high enough to detect the flux from an individual zone \citep{CowanAgol2008}.
+where \(w_j(t_k)\) is the fraction of zone \(j\) occulted at time \(t_k\), and \(\epsilon_k\) includes photon shot noise, residual stellar leakage, zodiacal/exo-zodiacal backgrounds, detector noise, and systematic errors.
+A successful inversion requires \(K\gg N_{\rm pix}\) and per-point SNR high enough to detect the flux from an individual zone \citep{CowanAgol2008}.